 Kaspersky and Malwarebytes don’t just protect users from cyber threats; they’re powerhouses that go beyond basic malware removal.
-I’ve put both to the test on my own rig, diving deep into malware removal, customer service, and how much of your PC’s resources they use up.
+I’ve tested both on my own rig, diving deep into malware removal, customer service, and how much of your PC’s resources they use up.

 Not everyone has time to read lengthy articles, so here’s a spoiler to summarize what you’ll find out: Kaspersky won the comparison because of its broader features like parental controls and cloud backup.
 It also performed better during malware detection and provided some enticing first-year discounts for new users.